-Your doctor may not be able to give you a prognosis right away.
-Recovery, if it occurs, typically starts a week to six months after an injury.
-The fastest rate of recovery is often seen in the first six months, but some people experience small improvements for up to one to two years.
+Your healthcare professional might not have an expected outlook of your recovery right away.
+Recovery, if it occurs, usually relates to the level of the injury.
+The fastest rate of recovery usually happens during the first six months.
+But some people make small improvements for up to 1 to 2 years.

 Coping and support

-An accident that results in paralysis is a life-changing event.
-Suddenly having a disability can be frightening and confusing, and adapting is no easy task.
-You may wonder how your spinal cord injury will affect your everyday activities, job, relationships and long-term happiness.
+An accident that results in paralysis is a life-changing event, and adapting is no easy task.
+You may wonder how your spinal cord injury will affect you in the long term.

-The grieving process is a normal, healthy part of your recovery.
-It's natural — and important — to grieve the loss of the way you were.
-But it's also necessary to set new goals and find a way to move forward with your life.
+If your spinal cord injury is recent, you and your family may experience a period of mourning.
+The grieving process is a healthy part of your recovery.
+It's natural — and important — to grieve.
+But it's also necessary to set new goals and find ways to go forward.

-You'll probably have concerns about how your injury will affect your lifestyle, your financial situation and your relationships.
-Grieving and emotional stress are normal and common.
+You may have concerns about how the injury may affect your lifestyle, finances and relationships.
+Grieving and having emotional stress are common.

-However, if your grief and sadness are affecting your care, causing you to isolate yourself from others, or prompting you to abuse alcohol or other drugs, you may want to consider talking to a social worker, psychologist or psychiatrist.
-Or you might find a support group of people with spinal cord injuries helpful.
+If your grief is affecting your care or causing you to isolate or misuse alcohol or drugs, talk to someone.
+You might reach out to a social worker, psychologist or psychiatrist.
+Or you might find it helpful to join a support group of people with spinal cord injuries.

 The same is true of home modification products.
 Ramps, wider doors, special sinks, grab bars and easy-to-turn doorknobs make it possible for you to live more autonomously.

-Because the costs of a spinal cord injury can be overwhelming, you may want to find out if you're eligible for economic assistance or support services from the state or federal government or from charitable organizations.
+You might have access to economic assistance or support services from the state or federal government or from charitable organizations.
 Your rehabilitation team can help you identify resources in your area.